jorhett/learning-mcollective/README.md

 This repository contains an example r10k configuration and a Puppetfile for setting up the modules used in the Learning MCollective book.

+Example hiera data files are in the hiera/ directory.

 ## Simple Setup

 ```